-A. PROJECT LOCATION AND DESCRIPTION The subject site is located at 312 E. Oceanfront Avenue on the Balboa Peninsula within the City of Newport Beach, Orange County (Exhibits 1 & 2).
-The site is a beachfront lot located between the first public road and the sea, inland of the Ocean Front walkway (a paved beachfront public lateral accessway).
-There is also an approximately 22-foot wide right-of-way between the applicant's property and the paved public walkway.
-The project is located within an existing urban residential area, located approximately one half mile northwest of the Balboa Pier.
-There is a wide sandy beach (approximately 400-500 feet) between the subject property and the mean high tide line.
-Vertical public access to this beach is available via an alley approximately 60 feet southeast of the site and at the end of Coronado Street approximately 170 feet northwest of the subject site.
-The applicant is proposing the demolition of an existing one-story single-family residence and construction of a new two-story, 26'6" high, 2448 square foot single family residence with an attached 436 square foot two-car garage on a beachfront lot (Exhibit 3).
+A. PROJECT LOCATION AND DESCRIPTION

+The subject site is located at 2016 E. Oceanfront Avenue on the Balboa Peninsula within the City of Newport Beach, Orange County (Exhibits 1 & 2).
+The site is a beachfront lot located between the first public road and the sea.
+The site in located south of the portion of Oceanfront Avenue fronted by the City's paved beachfront public lateral accessway.
+There is no walkway seaward of the subject site.
+The project is located within an existing urban residential area, located generally southeast of the Newport Pier.
+There is a wide sandy beach (approximately 400 feet) and a small area of dunes between the subject property and the mean high tide line.
+Vertical public access to this beach is available approximately 150 feet northwest (upcoast) of the subject site at the end of "L" Street.

+The applicant is proposing a major renovation and addition to an existing single-family residence on a beachfront lot.
+The subject site is currently developed with a one-story single family residence and a detached two-car garage with a second story guestroom above.
+The existing ground floor of the residence will be partially demolished and the garage entry will be remodeled.
+A new second story with third level roof deck will be added the structure.
+The resultant structure will be a three-story (with roof access structure), 29' high, 3925 square foot single-family residence with an attached 524 square foot two-car garage, two-car carport and roof deck on a beachfront lot (Exhibit 3).
 No grading is proposed.

+Based upon the amount of work to be undertaken, the Commission is treating the proposed development as demolition and reconstruction of a residence, rather than as a remodel and addition to an existing residence.

-The project also involves the construction of patio improvements, including a 36" high perimeter wall with a gate along the seaward property line.
-No encroachment into City property is proposed.
-B. PREVIOUS COMMISSION ACTION IN PROJECT AREA The Commission has recently approved new development and residential renovation projects on beachfront lots in Orange County and southern Los Angeles with special conditions requiring the recordation of an assumption of risk deed restriction and no future protective device deed restriction.
-Projects similar to the currently proposed development in Orange County include Coastal Development Permits 5-99-477 (Watson); 5-99-072 (Vivian); 5-97-319 (Steffensen); 5-95-185 (Sloan); 5-86-844 (Baldwin), 5-86-153 (Kredell), and 5-85-437 (Arnold).
-Recent examples in Hermosa Beach include Coastal Development Permits 5-00-086 (Wells); 5-00-059 (Danner); 5-00-114 (Heuer) and 5-00-271 (Darcy).
-Projects in Hermosa Beach (Los Angeles County) are used for comparative purposes in the current situation because of their similar site characteristics, including the existence of a wide sandy beach and paved public walkway between the subject site and the mean high tide line.
+B. PREVIOUS COMMISSION ACTION IN PROJECT AREA

+The Commission has recently approved new development and residential renovation projects on beachfront lots in Orange County and southern Los Angeles with special conditions requiring the recordation of an assumption of risk deed restriction, no future protective device deed restriction and future development deed restriction.
+Projects similar to the currently proposed development in Orange County include Coastal Development Permits 5-00-192 (Blumenthal); 5-00-262 (Puntoriero); 5-00-420 (Collins); 5-99-477 (Watson); 5-99-072 (Vivian); 5-97-319 (Steffensen); 5-95-185 (Sloan); 5-86-844 (Baldwin), 5-86-153 (Kredell), and 5-85-437 (Arnold).
+Coastal Development Permits 5-00-192 (Blumenthal); 5-00-262 (Puntoriero); 5-00-420 (Collins) are located along Oceanfront Avenue in Newport Beach, upcoast (north) of the subject site.
+Recent examples in Hermosa Beach (Los Angeles County) include Coastal Development Permits 5-00-086 (Wells); 5-00-059 (Danner); 5-00-114 (Heuer) and 5-00-271 (Darcy).
+Projects in Hermosa Beach are used for comparative purposes in the current situation because of their similar site characteristics, including the existence of a wide sandy beach between the subject site and the mean high tide line.
 Lastly, the Commission approved CDP 5-99-289 (NMUSD) in April 2000 for the construction of a sand wall around an elementary school playfield site north of the subject site.
-5-00-420 (Collins) Staff Report - Regular Calendar Page 5 of 10 C. HAZARDS Section 30253 of the Coastal Act states, in relevant part: New development shall: